 Permanent Total Disability (PTD Benefits may apply if an employee is unable to return to any job in the open market because of a permanent disability due to a work-related injury.
 This benefit continues until he/she becomes eligible for old-age retirement under the social security law.

-When are Permanent Disability Benefits due?
+When are benefits due?

 When the injury has healed and maximum medical improvement (MMI) is reached, the injured employee will likely be released from the treating physician's care.
 This could occur even though the injured employee may be referred for other additional services such as physical therapy, pain management and possibly work hardening sessions.
 When released, the authorized treating physician may assign a permanent impairment rating based on the applicable edition of the American Medical Association Guides to the Evaluation of Permanent Impairment.
+View the AMA Guides notice.
 The impairment rating, combined with vocational factors, may result in a permanent disability award.

 After the injured employee has reached MMI and is ready to mediate the settlement of his/her workplace injury, a party involved in the claim will need to complete and submit: